Learn About Us

 Greater Indy Habitat for Humanity relies on individuals, churches, corporations and foundations to provide the financial and in-kind resources necessary to construct or rehabilitate the homes.
 Annually, GIHFH also relies on 8,000+ volunteers that provide the labor to construct and rehab the homes.
 All this allows GIHFH to provide monthly mortgage rates around $350 - $450.

-Read through our 2012 Community Report to learn more about how partner collaboration helped Habitat for Humanity build 25 homes for Greater Indianapolis families for our 25th anniversary.
+Read through our 2013 and 2012 Community Report to learn more about how partner collaboration helped Habitat for Humanity build 25 homes for Greater Indianapolis families for our 25th anniversary.

 WHERE WE'RE GOING:

 In 2014, Greater Indy Habitat aligned it's strategic plan with that of Habitat for Humanity International.
 Learn more about our strategic vision for 2014-18 and how we will expand and deepen our ability to improve the housing conditions of low-income families throughout our community.